4 Ways Tennesseans Can Reduce Waste from Drive-Thrus

 Image by chaay_tee on Freepik

-We all lead busy lives, and sometimes choosing a quick service meal is a great option.
-Fast food drive-thrus have become a convenient go-to, offering quick meals options to anyone that could use a break, or are on the move.
+We all lead busy lives, and sometimes, choosing a quick-service meal is a great option.
+Fast food drive-thrus have become a convenient go-to, offering quick meal options to anyone who could use a break or is on the move.
 Unfortunately, the convenience often comes with a hefty side of waste.
+Did you know that Americans generated over 35.7 million tons of plastic waste in 2018 alone, much of it from food packaging?
 From disposable cups to excessive packaging, the environmental toll of fast food drive-thrus is undeniable.
 But fear not!
-Here are four practical and easy solutions we can all implement to reduce this waste in Tennessee.
+Here are four practical and easy solutions we can all implement to reduce waste from drive-thrus in Tennessee.

 1. Bring Your Own Reusable Items: